National Night Out 2020--Cancelled

-Temporary Change to Parking Procedures
+Temporary Change in Parking Policy

 On March 26, at a Special Meeting, prompted in part by the Covid-19 virus outbreak, the Board of Directors voted to approve a temporary change to the HOA's parking procedures to alleviate concerns caused by an increase in family members sheltered together in the community.
 The changes are primarily focused on Parking Permits, which are still issued from the Rancho Solano Kiosk, as followed: